ExpediaDotCom/EchoX3/README.md

 ##Writing a EchoX3 application

-The figure below illustrates the various components of a typical trellis application.
+Figure 3 illustrates the various components of a typical trellis application.
 In this section, we will build a complete EchoX3 application named SmartCache (included in the EchoX3 distribution).
 ![Figure 3 - Trellis application components](https://cloud.githubusercontent.com/assets/7895210/8338054/4bf62cdc-1a63-11e5-8b8f-1e6b7fbfbe7e.jpg)
 ####Figure 3 - Trellis application components